personalnexus/ShUtilities/README.md

 ## Net

-*  __WebClientEx__: Derived from WebClient this class adds convient configuration of a proxy as well as other little niceties.
+*  __WebClientEx__: derived from WebClient this class adds convient configuration of a proxy as well as other little niceties.

 ## Text

 * __DictionaryParserExtensions__: provides extension methods for getting values from a dictionary and applying a parser/converter to them, e.g. to get an integer from a string-string-dictionary.
 * __Parsers__: a repository of parser methods to parse/convert from string to a target type
-* __StringExtensions__: Convenience methods for common string operations
+* __StringExtensions__: convenience methods for common string operations

 ## Threading

-* __ActorSynchronizationContext__: An implementation of a SynchronizationContext that represents an actor in the Actor Pattern that may have changes applied to it via callbacks posted to it and then updates its externally visible state at once based on the one or more updates made to it via the callbacks.
+* __ActorSynchronizationContext__: an implementation of a SynchronizationContext that represents an actor in the Actor Pattern that may have changes applied to it via callbacks posted to it and then updates its externally visible state at once based on the one or more updates made to it via the callbacks.
-* __SetOnceEvent__: A light-weight alternative to ManualResetEvent for events that are only set once that does not need to be disposed
+* __SetOnceEvent__: a light-weight alternative to ManualResetEvent for events that are only set once that does not need to be disposed
 * __SynchronizationContextExtensions__: extension methods for SynchronizationContext implementations

 ## Time

-* __BusinessCalendar__: Default implementation of IBusinessCalendar containing the given holidays (or none if the default constructor is used)
+* __BusinessCalendar__: default implementation of IBusinessCalendar containing the given holidays (or none if the default constructor is used)
 * __BusinessCalendarExtensions__: extension methods for DateTime using information from an IBusinessCalendar e.g. AddBusinessDays() similar to AddDays()
 * __DateExtenstions__: convenience methods for comparing DateTime
 * __IBusinessCalendar__: an interface that provides information on whether a given date is a business day or not